-8.13.4 Hint Rewrite $term_1 \ldots term_n$ : ident
+8.9.4 Hint Rewrite $term_1 \dots term_n$ : ident

-This vernacular command adds the terms $term_1 \ldots term_n$ (their types must be equalities) in the rewriting base ident with the default orientation (left to right).
+This vernacular command adds the terms $term_1 \dots term_n$ (their types must be equalities) in the rewriting base ident with the default orientation (left to right).
 Notice that the rewriting bases are distinct from the auto hint bases and that auto does not take them into account.